davadazaita/davadazaita/README.md

-### Adonai is the sovereign green force on this side of the universe that takes no form; it is like an energy that thinks, speaks, and—in doing so—exists and decrees, far from being a vague or inert energy.
+### Adonai is the sovereign green force of this side of the universe that assumes no form whatsoever; it is like an energy that thinks, speaks, and—in doing so—comes into existence, simultaneously existing and decreeing, far removed from being a vague or inert energy like that which powers machines.

 ---